Pavanarathod/price-tracker-with-python/README.md

 # price-tracker-with-python

 Run npm install
-it will go throw amazon and search the product
+it will go throw amazon and fetch Product you given